 Description: Students will acquire the vocabulary and structures needed for listening, speaking, reading, and writing at an introductory level.
 Students will learn about and experience cultural practices relating to the French culture.
+There are five strands or "essential components" present in every world language classroom: Communication, Culture, Connections, Communities, and Cognition.
+There are three modes of communication that contribute to a culture of language proficiency: Interpretive, Interpresonal, and Presentational.
 Prerequisites: None